 The Inclusion Team

-The Inclusion Team is currently made up as follows:
+The Inclusion Team is currently as follows:

-Mrs K Starr Monday-Wednesday (Inclusion Leader, SENCo.
+Mrs K Starr Monday - Wednesday (Inclusion Leader, SENCo.
 Strategic Lead for Autism)

 SENCo stands for Special Needs Coordinator, the title Inclusion Leader is used because we see inclusion as an integral part of our school and Mrs Starr has an important strategic leadership role in the school.
 We prioritise equal opportunities and the inclusion of all.
 Our focus as a school is to enable all children to achieve their best and be happy independent learners.